-But that may all be about to change with the advent of Apple Silicon.
-The first M1 Macs are already making waves, and the promise of even better Macs based on Apple’s ARM-based technology along with the new capability of iOS apps to run natively on M1 Macs could make Macs a much better choice for gaming enthusiasts.
+But with the advent of Apple's first M1 Macs in 2020, and the promise that even better Macs based on Apple's ARM-based technology are coming, along with the new capability of iOS apps to run natively on M1 Macs, could make Macs a much better choice for gaming enthusiasts.

-While the first crop of M1 Macs don't feature discrete graphics, their graphics capabilites are far removed from the integrated Intel graphics of old.
+While the first crop of M1 Macs don't feature discrete graphics, their graphics capabilities are far beyond the integrated Intel graphics of old.
 Not only that, but in tests the M1's GPU has been seen to beat graphics cards such as the GeForce 1050 Ti and Radeon RX 560 - it's not even that far behind the newer GeForce 1650 Max-Q and Radeon 5500M.
-Sure, Apple has a long way to go to before it's own graphics options catch up to GPUs like the Radeon RX 5700 XT (an option for the 27in iMac), but there's no doubt that the M1 has ushered in a new age where the Apple graphics in low-end machines are decent.
+Sure, Apple has a long way to go to before it's own graphics options catch up to GPUs like the Radeon RX 5700 XT (which is an option for the 27in iMac), but there's no doubt that the M1 has ushered in a new age where the Apple graphics in low-end machines are decent.
 (Read more about how the M1 chip could make Macs great for gaming.)

 What this means is it is no longer the case that Apple's cheaper Macs - such as the Mac mini, MacBook Air and the entry-lever 13in MacBook Pro - are no good for games.
 On the contrary, they might *eventually be some of the best options around.
 With that in mind, the question of which Mac is best for gaming is more complicated than ever.
 For more general advice about which Mac to buy try our Mac buying guide.

 *We say eventually because the problem, as you will see if you read on, is there isn't the wealth of games available for the Mac - let alone the M1 Chip - right now.